-The estimation of useful lives of assets is based on historical experience.
+The estimation of assets useful lives is based on historical experience.
 The condition of assets is assessed periodically and considered in relation to the remaining useful life of the asset.
 Adjustments are made to useful lives as appropriate.

 Sydney Symphony Limited A.B.N.
 50 121 561 528 Notes to the Financial Statements